coklefy/smart-greenhouse/README.md

 > Project of course: Embedded systems and IoT ([unibo](https://www.unibo.it/it))

-You want to build an integrated embedded system that represent a simplified version of a smart greenhouse.
-The the task of the smart greenhouse is automated irrigation (of a certain soil or plant) by implementing a strategy that holds account of the perceived humidity, with the ability to control and intervene manually via the mobile app.
+Building an integrated embedded system that represent a simplified version of a smart greenhouse.
+The task of the smart greenhouse is automated irrigation (of a certain soil or plant) by implementing a strategy that holds account of the perceived humidity, with the ability to control and intervene manually via the mobile app.
 The system is consisting of 5 parts (subsystems):

 - **GreenHouse Server (PC)**: it contains the logic that defines and implements the irrigation strategy
 - **GreenHouse Controller (Arduino)**: allows you to control the opening and closing of the sprinklers